 How to identify your pet's food allergies

-Hello pet lovers!
-This week is Food Allergy Awareness week and it got us thinking about the havoc that allergies can play with our pets’ skin.
+Food allergies can play havoc with our pets’ skin.
 Consuming the wrong kinds of foods can be a nightmare for your pet if they have an allergy, leading to hives, rashes, red skin or even patches of eczema - not fun at all for our furry friends!
 Have you noticed any excessive scratching?
 It might be time to investigate.

 At Anicura, we talk a lot about seasonal and environmental allergies, as those affect broad swathes of the pet population and are among the main reasons we started Anicura in the first place.
 Many allergies, however, are food-related and are linked to dietary allergens.
 Even if your precious pooch has no specific allergy to a particular food group, many pets have intolerances or sensitivities to a variety of foodstuffs, which could mean that your pet’s skin (and their health in general) would be far better if they were able to identify and eliminate those irritants from their diet.